sultanmakhmudbazarbayev/klikatech-test/README.md

 ### Prerequisites

+There are 2 ways to run this project: "docker compose up" and manually setup.
+Firstly manual setup will be explaned below.

-You must have Postgresql, Nodejs installed on your local computer.
+if you want to setup manually, you must have Postgresql, Nodejs installed on your local computer.
 You may need create new user, database and grant all privilliges for database to corresponding user.

 Here is example how you can do it on Linux/Ubuntu: